Marshmallow Buttercream Frosting

 Marshmallow Buttercream Frosting — A five-minute decadent frosting recipe made with just five ingredients!
 Rich, sweet, smooth, perfect for piping or just spreading on your favorite cake, cupcakes, brownies, and more!
 So EASY yet so good!

 This buttercream is rich, sweet, smooth, and soft.
 It’s essential in my three-layer Smores Cake and is used between the layers, around the the cake, and helps the marshmallows I pile on top to adhere better.

-It is a perfect piping frosting because it’s not so dense you can’t spread it neither so thin that it refuses to stay where you put it.
+It is a perfect piping frosting because it’s neither so dense you can’t spread it, nor so thin that it refuses to stay where you put it.

 Apart from using it in my Smores Cake, it would be be perfect on a basic yet divine Chocolate Cake, in between the layers of my three-layer Triple Chocolate Cake, or to give almost a Twinkie-esque vibe to my Yellow Cake.

 Even more desserts to pair with this homemade marshmallow buttercream frosting include:

 Frosting may be stored airtight in the fridge for up to 1 month.

 Yes, I imagine so.
 I think it’d deflate somewhat once frozen, so you may need to re-whip the frosting for a minute or two prior to serving it.

 No, you must make this recipe using marshmallow fluff or marshmallow creme.
 Using regular marshmallows that have been melted will result in stiff, gloopy frosting.